-- The child protection policy which should amongst other things also include the policy and procedures to deal with child on child abuse.

-- The behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying, including LGBT+). - The staff code of conduct policy (sometimes called a behaviour policy). - The safeguarding response to children who go missing from education; - The role of the designated safeguarding lead' (including the identity of the designated safeguarding lead and any deputies)',
+- Creating the right culture and environment so that staff feel comfortable to discuss matters both within and outside (including online) the workplace. - The child protection policy which should amongst other things also include the policy and procedures to deal with child on child abuse. - The behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying, including LGBT+).
+This policy takes the 'Behaviour in Schools Guidance September 2022' into account.
+Behaviour in schools GOV.UK (www.gov.uk) - The staff code of conduct policy (sometimes called a staff behaviour policy). - The safeguarding response to children who go missing from education. - The role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).

-Copies of policies and a copy of Part 1 of Keeping Children Safe in Education, September 2022, will be provided to staff and volunteers at induction.
-All staff and supply staff are required to read this.
+Copies of policies and a copy of Part One of Keeping Children Safe in Education, September 2023, will be provided to staff and volunteers at induction.
+All staff, volunteers and supply staff are required to read this.
 All staff, volunteers and supply staff will be made aware of:

-- Our local 'early help' process and their role in it; - The process for making referrals to Children's Social Care and section 17 & 47 that may follow a referral, along with the role they may be expected to play in such assessments: - What to do if a child tells them he or she is being abused or neglected, along with maintaining an appropriate level of confidentiality, involving only those who need to be involved, and never promising a child that they will not tell anyone about their abuse.

-The practical government guidance document 'Guidance for safer working practice for those working with children and young people in education settings', Safer Recruitment Consortium, Feb 2022.
+- Our local 'early help' process and their role in it. - The process for making referrals to Children's Social Care and sections 17 and 47 that may follow a referral, along with the role they may be expected to play in such assessments. - What to do if a child tells them he or she is being abused or neglected, along with maintaining an appropriate level of confidentiality, involving only those who need to be involved, and never promising a child that they will not tell anyone about their abuse. - The practical government guidance document 'Guidance for safer working practice for those working with children and young people in education settings', Safer Recruitment Consortium, Feb 2022.
 Home(saferrecruitmentconsortium.org)